COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 A full-field ERG measures how well rod and cone cells are working.
 These cells help you detect light and color.
 This test also looks at other cells in the retina.
 It may be used to check for problems such as:

-A full-field ERG may help find the cause of certain retina problems, such vitamin A deficiency or metabolic disorders.
+A full-field ERG may help find the cause of certain retina problems, such as vitamin A deficiency or metabolic disorders.

 A multifocal ERG (mfERG) tests the electrical response in the central part of the retina.
 It may be used to help check for: